 - Class Critique/Closing Thoughts; Materials & Supply ideas/sources

 Students should have some Photoshop experience.

-Past student work (left to right): Cindy Beams, Jim Auerbach, Evelyn Bell
+(Left to right): Cindy Beams, Jim Auerbach, Evelyn Bell.

 Instructor: Susan Bloom